zoyi/sdk-ibeacon-ios/Example/ZBeaconKitExample/Pods/Target Support Files/Pods-ZBeaconKitExample/Pods-ZBeaconKitExample-acknowledgements.markdown

 e-mail address provided by you to ZOYI.

 (8) ENTIRE AGREEMENT.
-This agreement, and any applicable TOS or contract for Walk-insight, are the entire agreement with respect to the SDK.
+This agreement, and any applicable TOS or contract for Walk Insights, are the entire agreement with respect to the SDK.

 (9) APPLICABLE LAW AND VENUE.
 Korean law governs the interpretation of this agreement and applies to claims for breach of it, regardless of conflict of